grantr/event-source-the-hard-way/README.md

 This tutorial walks you through creating an event source for Knative Eventing "the hard way", without using helper objects like ContainerSource.

-After completing through this tutorial, you'll have a working event source controller and dispatcher (TODO) based on the Kubebuilder framework.
+After completing through this tutorial, you'll have a basic working event source controller and dispatcher (TODO) based on the Kubebuilder framework.

 Just want to see the code?
 The reference project is https://github.com/grantr/sample-source.